Musk sets bitcoin a Herculean task

-Tesla (TSLA.O) boss Elon Musk said on Sunday that his electric-car maker will allow customers to transact with bitcoin again when creating new coins becomes more climate-friendly read more .
-Tesla’s on-off relationship is a big driver of the crypto-asset’s value : Musk’s latest remarks sent it back above $40,000.
+NEW YORK (Reuters Breakingviews) - Tesla boss Elon Musk said on Sunday that his electric-car maker will allow customers to transact with bitcoin again when creating new coins becomes more climate-friendly.
+Tesla’s on-off relationship is a big driver of the crypto-asset’s value: Musk’s latest remarks sent it back above $40,000.
 He has, though, set an improbably high bar.

 So-called bitcoin miners use lashings of energy to generate a new coin every 10 minutes or so.
-Cambridge University pegs usage at an annualized 97 terawatt hours, roughly the electricity output of Virginia.
+Cambridge University pegs cbeci.org usage at an annualized 97 terawatt hours, roughly the electricity output of Virginia.
 Knowing how green it is, though, is impossible.
-One crypto report estimated renewable energy made up 39% of the mix last year; another, a year earlier, claimed bitcoin is already mostly green.
+One crypto report estimated here renewable energy made up 39% of the mix last year; another here, a year earlier, claimed bitcoin is already mostly green.

 The problem is bitcoin’s energy hunger is inbuilt.
 The amount required to mine means nobody can seize control of the system, which is part of its appeal.
 For as long as bitcoin’s price justifies mining it, and Musk’s comments help make that so, owners of dirty fossil fuel have an incentive to keep burning.
 (By John Foley)